 01.01 To verify that engineering performance and maintenance activities to address age-related degradation for structures and components (SCs) are being conducted in a manner that provides reasonable assurance of the safe operation of the plant.

-01.02 To verify that age-related degradation for plant SCs appropriately identified, addressed, and corrected.
+01.02 To verify that age-related degradation for plant SCs is appropriately identified, addressed, and corrected.

 71111.21N.04-02 GENERAL GUIDANCE